qouteall/qouteall-blog/blog/2025/About circular reference.md

 That lock-free deadlock can also be drawn as resource allocation graph.
 Channel is also a kind of node. `threadA` depends on `aToB` consuming value, `aToB` consuming value depends on `threadB` progress, `threadB` depends on `bToA` consuming value, `bToA` consuming value depends on `threadA` progress.

 Note that Golang channel buffer must have a constant size limit.
 There are packages for unbounded channel ([chanx](https://github.com/smallnest/chanx)).
 However the memory may be not large enough if big bursts occurs.
 Use disk-backed event queue (e.g. Kafka) to get larger buffer capacity.

+Note that sometimes you need back pressure (stop producer when buffer is full) to improve stability (e.g. avoid using up memory) at the cost of blocking requests.

 ### Buffered channels can still deadlock